carlodenardin-units/Italian-lyrics-retrieval-system/README.md

 ## Examples

 The indexes for the examples are provided within this repository.
-If you want the entire colletion is available [here](https://drive.google.com/file/d/1xqAqqUhJ9juD3uGtEVdxZi2gp-JWgjuZ/view?usp=share_link).
+The entire collection of documents is provided in the data folder in the zip format.
+To create the indexes with this collection unpack it before the use.
+The collection is also available [here](https://drive.google.com/file/d/1xqAqqUhJ9juD3uGtEVdxZi2gp-JWgjuZ/view?usp=share_link).

 To test the system just run the main file: